CongLeSolutionX/ObjCAbmob/README.md

 2. Create new app in Google Abmob dashboard and have App ID ready for next steps The App ID should have a format as ca-app-pub-7123458538882040~3097412345

-3. Create a banner ad and obtain the Ad Unit Id, which is use for production later.
+3. Create a **Banner** ad and obtain the Ad Unit Id, which is use for production later.

 4. Create a new objective-C project on XCode